camping-packing-list

 Tools

-Rope, a swiss-army knife, a backpack, and a broom and dustpan are also necessary.
+A rope, Swiss army knife, backpack, broom, and dustpan are also necessary.
 You never know when a few of these things will come in handy.
 You’ll need the broom and dustpan to sweep out your tent and keep it clean.

 Your Clothing

 The type of clothing you pack with you should be quick-dry material for the most part.
 This will make it easier to wear some of the same clothing more than once.
-This type of fabric also comes in handy if you plan to do some hiking or exploring during the day.
+This type of fabric also comes in handy if you plan hiking or exploring during the day.

-Long sleeves and pants are a must as well since some nights might get cold.
+Long sleeves and pants are also necessary since some nights might get cold.

 Accessories